adwait1-g/adwait1-g.github.io/_posts/economics/2026-07-12-analysis-of-itn-with-community-detection.md

 In the context of the top 150 trade flows as of the year 2024, China tops the list with $4.8 Trillion worth trade, followed by US with $4.4 trillion and then a distant third is Germany with $2.4 trillion worth trade.

 You can find all the code and results [here](https://github.com/adwait1-g/economics-papers/tree/main/1.%20Analysis%20of%20ITN%20%26%20Community%20Detection).
-You are free to download the notebook and play around with the dataset/code.
+You are free to download the notebook and experiment with the dataset/code.

 The next 4 phases will be implemented and discussion will be updated here.

-## 4. Future Work and Conclusion
+## 5. Future Work and Conclusion

 This post is the foundation article of the paper implementation [11].
 It sets the skeleton in place.
 The actual implementation, analysis and discussion will be updated in parts inside the same article in due time.
 Thank you for reading.